MIT-LCP/mimic-website/content/en/docs/IV/modules/hosp/emar_detail.md

 ## Important considerations

-* The eMAR system was implemented during between the 2011-2013.
+* The eMAR system was implemented during 2011-2013.
 As a result, eMAR data is not available for all patients.